Azure-Lazuline/azures-adjustments/README.md

 - Ashen Mine / Mine Valley: Small damage boost, to match its difficulty and lack of iframes compared to the alternative skills.

 - Ring of Fire (all 3): VFX improvements to all of them, and a damage boost to base Ring of Fire itself.

+- Hail Storm: Wider spread but better homing, to make it somewhat more consistent.

 - Frigid Flawke: Only does the camera pan if you actually hit an enemy, to prevent jarring camera movements.